 It can be a really difficult decision to make when you are thinking about hiring someone to build you a new website.

-The very first thing you need to do before speaking to anyone is asking yourself what is it I want my website to do?
+The very first thing you need to do before speaking to anyone about web design is to ask yourself what is it that you want your website to do?
 It could be:

-- Generate leads for your business either calls or via online forms.
+- To generate leads for your business either calls or via online forms.

 Once you have your goal then it's a good idea to think about your design preferences.
 What colours and styles do you like and why?
 Try and find 2-3 sites you like a lot that you can show to a web designer and ask them if they can design something along those lines.